tynanbe/barnard/README.md

 ## Documentation

 Please feel free to give suggestions and corrections for this file (as wellas Barnard propper).
+Find a sample notification script in examples/.

+## Audio boost

+If a user is too soft to hear, you can boost their audio.
+Note.
+The boost user property is not currently saved.
+You will have to set it on each run of barnard.
+Select the user from the user treeview, and press F8 to increase the boost.
+You can decrease the audio boost by pressing F7.
+F7 will lower the boost until it has been removed altogether.
+In other words, you will have your original audio back with enough F7 presses.
+Keep in mind that boost and volume are different controls.
+If you need just a bit less audio than boost has provided, use your VolumeUp/VolumeDown keys to change the audio by smaller amounts.

 ## FIFO Control